-Co-requisite Modules: Lecturer(s): Prof DA Worsley, Dr RS Bolton
+Lecturer(s): Prof DA Worsley

-Format: Lectures 20 hours
+Format:

-Tutorials / Example classes 10 hours

-Directed private study 36 hours

-Preparation for assessment 34 hours

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Lectures 20 hours Tutorials / Example classes 10 hours Directed private study 36 hours Preparation for assessment 34 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and will include lectures, examples working classes, in class tests and learning support through Academic Mentoring sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-As a result of the COVID 19 pandemic for this session only the principal delivery will be through online provision.
-This will be reviewed following lockdown guidance at the mid point of the course however provision will be available fully online in all cases so that students safety is prioritised.
+Provision will be available fully online in all cases so that students safety is prioritised and access is available for all course material in multiple formats including recorded versions of the lectures.
 Assessment will be in the form of some short in class tests (20%) and a longer assignment (80%); at this stage this will likely follow an open book format to enable students to sit the exam without the need to travel to the campus.

 Module Aims: This module provides a detailed coverage of the structure, properties and engineering use of advanced structural ceramics.
 It focusses on how control of the microstructure can lead to material improvements, especially in regard to toughness.
 A number of case studies will show how diverse the applications are for this class of materials from conventional refractories to solar devices.